George Merrill (life partner of Edward Carpenter)

-Merrill had previously worked in a newspaper office, a hotel, and in an ironworks.
+Merrill had previously worked in a newspaper office, a hotel, and an ironworks.
 He was always officially Carpenter's servant, and he undertook the cooking and cleaning in the home, decorating and placing flowers in every room.
 Carpenter noted that "George in fact was accepted and one may say beloved by both my manual worker friends and my more aristocratic friends."
 He had a fine baritone voice and liked to sing comical songs.

 The two lived openly as a couple for almost forty years, until Merrill's death in 1928.
 Carpenter died the following year and was buried beside Merrill at the Mount Cemetery in Guildford, Surrey.